Sun Li (Water Margin): Background

-A native of Qiongzhou (瓊州; present-day Hainan), Sun Li lives in Dengzhou (登州; in present-day eastern Shandong), where he serves as a garrison officer and his younger brother Sun Xin, nicknamed "Little Yuchi" runs a tavern with his spouse Gu Dasao.
+Originally from Qiongzhou (瓊州; present-day Hainan), Sun Li lives in Dengzhou (登州; around present-day Penglai, Shandong), where he serves as a military officer under the governor.
+His younger brother "Little Yuchi" Sun Xin runs a tavern in Dengzhou with his wife Gu Dasao.
+Sun Li's wife is also the elder sister of Yue He, who works a jailer in the Dengzhou prison.